 Virtual training has become an essential part of today’s learning landscape.
 Recent technologies have enabled us to make remote learning more engaging than ever.
 In this article, we will take a look at 10 of the top virtual training platforms out there.
-But first, let’s define what virtual training is and why it is important.

 What Is Virtual Training?